by Bob Enyart

 To defend Platonic utter immutability those who hold the Settled View will deny that God has the freedom even to think new thoughts.
 So what do they get in trade for God's freedom?
 They can claim that before the criminal was ever born, God decided how often to rape that child (Hear James White admit this, and see the transcript, in Bob's Second Rebuttal at 53:40 into the above debate.).
 God would also have decreed then how filthy each time would be, and "all for His glory and pleasure" including the rapist being beat to death in prison.
 The fact that God says, "I have no pleasure in the death of the wicked" (Ezek.
 33:11) is irrelevant because it's all a double figure of speech meaning the EXACT OPPOSITE of what the text says, as we can see from the sad reality that many theologians believe that God did ordain the rape, and the beating death, "for His pleasure."
 And they even claim that God is impassible, that is, that He can have no emotion or passion, for in contrast to a hundred verses in Scripture, John Calvin wrote that God is, "incapable of every feeling."
 So when God says He has no pleasure in the death of the wicked, they claim really that He can have NO pleasure whatsoever.
 Yes, God's ways are higher than our ways.
 But they're not lower.
 He doesn't take pleasure from adultery.

 When pressed, as in the in the TNARS debate, some theologians will admit that Sovereignty is NOT an eternal attribute of God.
 That is a valid position, for otherwise, God's very existence would be dependent upon the creation.
 Just as Adam is not necessary for God to be God (as he would have been if the Son of God were also eternally the Son of Man) so too if the quantitative attribute of exhaustive foreknowledge is required for God to be God, then the one reading this sentence at this very moment would also be a necessary prerequisite for God to be God, for God could not then exist apart from each and every one of us being and doing and thinking everything in fact that we've been and done and thought.
-For if our existence is necessary in His mind eternally for Him to be God, then in a fundamental way we are also eternally necessary for God's very existence, and He then could not be God without me.
+For if our existence is necessary in His mind eternally for Him to be God, then in a fundamental way He could not be self-existent for we would be eternally necessary for God's very existence, and He then could not be God without me.
 This is a twisted theological perversion.
 Such notions diminish God.
 And they bring the Christian into absurdities like praying to change the past.
 After all, if God is outside of time, then there is no difference to God in prayers for the future and those for the past, in praying for those living today and for those who died yesterday.
-Christians find themselves battling the same absurdities as time traveling science fiction characters.
+Christians find themselves battling the same absurdities as time-traveling science fiction characters.
 Coming back to reality though, even in sovereignty we see God changing.
 For in eternity past He was not sovereign.
 Yet after He returns "in His own time" as "the King of kings" (1 Tim.
 6:15) He will reign Sovereign in His kingdom that will never end (Isaiah 9:7).

 Predestination and Foreknowledge: Which theological camp believes that God's foreknowledge is literal?
 Which camps believe that it is a figure of speech?
 FOREknowledge means to know something BEFORE it happens.
 However, for a diety who exists outside of time, there is no past to remember and there is no future to know nor to plan for.
 Yet Peter wrote that God's plan to save the lost was "foreordained before the foundation of the world."
 Jesus could say to the Father, "You loved Me before the foundation of the world."
 The many theologians promoting atemporality though will claim it is impossible for God even to plan for the future (because they claim there is no future for God).
 On the other hand, those who accept as literal the Bible's repeated descriptions of God as everlasting (rather than timeless) can also accept the biblical doctrines of predestination and foreknowledge as being literally true of God.
 However, Calvinists and Arminians, like all those who take the Bible's descriptions of God's relationship to time as figurative, also take only as figures of speech the Bible's teachings on foreknowledge and predestination.
 So, ironically, it is the believer who accepts the Scripture's presentation as God existing in time who takes the Bible's teaching on these two doctrines literally.
 Contrariwise, both the Calvinist and the Arminian (who accept as actual the atemporality of Greek philosophy) think that PREdestination and FOREknowledge are figures of speech used to describe deity only from our own perspective, but that these do not actually describe God as He is.
 For if God is outside of time, then nothing can be known or done before anything else, thus the "pre" and the "fore" would be mere figures of speech for our benefit (or confusion) and not actually real.
 So the theologian attempting to justify such a non-literal interpretation by saying that God is communicating to us in a way that we can understand it, should acknowledge that he is taking a meaning that refutes what the Bible repeatedly says.
 Instead of all that, we can accept here that the Bible means literally what it says, and in doing so we recover the literal doctrines of foreknowledge and predestination.
 Afterall, why can't God PREdestine something, from His own perspective?
 Why can't He truy FOREknow something?
 For He claims to do these exact things a hundred times over.
 It is limiting God and putting Him into a peculiar kind of box to reject His ability to know before, and to decree before.
 The absolute divine timelessness (atemporality; non-sequence; no past; etc.) of Plato, Augustine, and Aquinas claims that God lives in an eternal now, existing, experiencing, doing, and knowing everything in an instantaneous simultaneity, having no past, and no future, no "was", and no "will be", but only "is".
 Thus by prioritizing the Greek and Latin philosophical "quantitative attributes" of how much, and how little (the OMNIs and the IMs) above the five biblical "qualitative attributes" of the everlasting God (that He is Living, Personal, Relational, Good, and Loving), that would rob God of His ability to actually foreknow and to actually predestine.
 Only by acknowledging that God exists in time can one restore the doctrines of predestination and foreknowledge to their literal status of actually describing God as He is.